Pullback formula for vector-valued Hermitian modular forms on $\mathrm{U}_{n,n}$: Differential Operators

 where

 \end{thm} \begin{proof} From Lemma~\ref{lem:deri}, $\phi_\kappa(P)$ does not depend on the choice of $g$ and $Z$, and $\kappa$ can be regarded as a variable.
 Therefore, it is sufficient to show the case $g= $, $Z=\sqrt{-1}Y$ with a positive definite hermitian matrix $Y$.
-We take a family $A$ of hermitian matrix such that $Y=A^2$.
-We define the constant $r_{\nu,\mu}(A)$ by
+We take a family $A$ of hermitian matrices such that $Y=A^2$.
+We define the constants $r_{\nu,\mu}(A)$ by

 for $\nu\in (M_n(\bbz_{\geq0}))^\bfa$.
 We put $P(T)=\sum_\nu c_\nu T^\nu$.
 Then, we have

 On the other hand, since $\left.(\partial_W)^\nu(W^\mu)\right|_{W=0}=\delta_{\nu, \mu}\nu!$, where $\delta_{\nu, \mu}$ is the Kronecker delta, we have